Kalashkundaliyacyber/MAC-Changer/README.md

 3. Ensure Python is installed on your machine.
 You can install it from [Python's official website](https://www.python.org/).

-4. Create a file named `listmac` and populate it with the MAC addresses you want to cycle through.
+4. A `listmac` file is already provided in the repository.
+You can modify it by adding or removing the MAC addresses you want to cycle through.
 Each MAC address should be on a new line.

 ## Usage